EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ## Conclusion
-Following the above Data Analysis it can be recommended to the potential investor to purchase properties in Washington, United States which are Entire Home by type, located in Seattle, which their room type is Entire Home / Apartment, and which are suitable to accommodate 6 people, following that these properties are forcasted to gain the higest revenue in the coming year.
+Following the above Data Analysis it can be recommended to the potential investor to purchase properties in Washington, United States which are Entire Home by type, located in Seattle, which their room type is Entire Home / Apartment, and which are suitable to accommodate 6 people, as these properties are forcasted to gain the higest revenue in the coming year.